 Before you begin renovating your home, you need to know that it can be a big job and if you don’t know what you’re doing, things can go from bad to worse, very quickly.
-There are many sad cases of home renovations not going as planned – often going way over budget or schedule, or unforseen complications popping up unexpectedly and ruining even up to years of work.
+There are many sad cases of home renovations not going as planned – often going way over budget or schedule, or unforeseen complications popping up unexpectedly and ruining previously completed work.
 Most of these situations would never have gone so awry with some careful planning and early decision making sooner in the renovation process.
-Below are a few issues that it is vital to think about before you begin your home renovation.
+Below are a few vital issues to think about before renovating your home.

 This is why you need a general contractor if you want to do any work on your Toronto home.
 Being a general contractor is about thinking “big picture” and being able to visualize the finished product and how it’s put together by a set of plans.

-- Be aware of council regulations and city guidelines
+- Become aware of city council regulations and guidelines

 - Know your start and completion dates